takeyamajp/PowerQuery-IndexRowsForEachGroup/README.md

 # Custom Functions (Syntax And Definition)
-To create a custom function, create a Blank Query in the Power Query editor and paste the function definition below into the formula bar.
+To create a custom function, create a Blank Query in Power Query Editor and paste the function definition below into Formula Bar.

 ### IndexRowsForEachGroup
 IndexRowsForEachGroup(`table` as table, `key` as anynonnull, `comparisonCriteria` as anynonnull, optional `newColumnName` as nullable text) as table